oVirt/ovirt-site/source/feature/sso.html.md

 3. User requests graphic session, in addition to current implementation ovirt-engine query guest agent for its service principal name, it also instructs spice to use SASL VDI and provide the name of the remove service principal.
 4. Guest agent wait for connection establish then initiate SASL negotiation on the SASL VDI.
 5. Client verify service principal name and performs SASL negotiation to guest agent.
-6. Client uses SASL channel to transfer its TGT.
+6. Client uses SASL channel to transfer its TGT with or without delegation.

 #### Components' major changes